PCrnjak/PAROL-commander-software/README.md

 Robot arm building instructions, STL files, BOM, PAROL6 control board code and schematics can be found here: [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm)

-PAROL6 comamnder software is tool for controling and programming PAROL6 robotic arm!
+PAROL6 commander software is tool for controlling and programming PAROL6 robotic arm!
 Some of the features are: <br />
 * Loop rates of up to 100Hz allowing for real time control
 * Joint jogging